dosunounodev/zodiac/README.md

 # Zodiac 🌠

-A Zodiac Horoscope App that also have a bday countdown
+A Zodiac Horoscope App that also has a bday countdown

 ## Techs 🧑‍💻